 A tenant may be evicted for not paying their rent.
 Depending on the judge, a cap may be put on the number of months of back rent you can collect (generally spanning between 3 and 8 months).
 Therefore, it is wise to start eviction proceeds sooner rather than later- if a tenant does not pay rent for a year you may be precluded from collecting all 12 months.

-Before a non-payment proceeding can be started, you must notify the tenant that they owe rent (a 3 day notice).
-You must give them a “14 Day Notice to Quit or Pay” letter.
-The 14 day pay or quit notice must be served properly in the same manner that a Notice of Petition and Petition is served.
-If you are not familiar with the rules of service we HIGHLY recommend hiring a professional process server to serve the notice or we our office can handle service on your behalf.
+Before a non-payment proceeding can be started, you must notify the tenant that they owe rent (a 14 day notice).
+You must provide them a “14 Day Notice to Pay or Quit” letter, which must be served properly in the same manner that a Notice of Petition and Petition is served.
+We HIGHLY recommend hiring a professional Process Server to serve these notices for you directly

 A tenant may be evicted for being an “objectionable tenant”.
 An objectionable tenancy may occur when the tenant repeatedly violates the lease, is engaging in unlawful conduct or other serious disturbances.
 If there is a lease, it is important to read the terms of the lease as it may outline the procedure the landlord must follow.
 It is important to remember that the tenant’s conduct must truly be objectionable.
 Examples of objectionable conduct include repeated encounters with the police, the assignment of nuisance points to the property and repeated behavior that is in violation of the lease (ie. Having a pet when pets are not allowed; frequent loud behavior that is disrupting neighbors, etc.).
 A tenant may NOT be evicted because they are annoying, because they pay their rent but pay it late every month or because you simply want to get rid of the tenant.